commercialhaskell/stack/doc/ghci.md

 There are two ways to speed up the initial startup of ghci:

 * `--no-build`, to skip an initial build step.
-This only works if the dependnecies have already been built.
+This only works if the dependencies have already been built.

 * `--no-load`, to skip loading all defined modules into ghci.
 You can then directly use `:load MyModule` to load a specific module in your project.